 Earth day is tomorrow, April 22!
 Celebrate by starting a compost pile with your littles!
 I’m all about reducing waste and using what you’ve got.
 I mean I started a blog and wrote a book called Creating Really Awesome Free Things after all!
 Turning what would be wasted wood floor samples into jewelry organizers is my jam.
 Andy and I try our best to be conscience of how our actions effect our planet.
 We use reusable bags (it’s actually the law in Austin), walk and bike as often as possible, recycle as much as we can, I drive a Prius, we buy organic food, conserve water, and we compost.
-Andy even made us a compost bin out of fence posts we found in a neighbors trash.
-Needless to say I’m excited to partner with Earthbound Farm to share how we teach Maxwell (and one day Mills) all about composting!
+Andy even made us a compost bin out of old fence posts we found in a neighbors trash.
+Needless to say I’m excited to partner with Earthbound Farm to share how we teach Maxwell (and one day Mila) all about composting!

 The low down on composting for kids:

 1. Teach: What is composting?
 Composting is how the Earth recycles!
 In nature, leaves fall on the forest floor, and after time the leaves and other plant debris break down and are recycled into plant food.
 Here are the 6 ingredients needed to make compost: 1) Green stuff (nitrogen) 2) Brown Stuff (carbon) 3) Air (oxygen) 4)Water (moisture) 5) Bugs (Micro Organisms) 6) Heat